 - 13. Explain briefly the meaning, nature and scope of management accounting. - 14.
 Discuss the importance and limitations of management accounting for managerial decision-making. - 15.
 Explain the tools and techniques of management accounting. - 16.
-Distinguish between - (a) Cost accounting and management accounting (June, 2011) - (b) Management accounting and financial accounting - (c) Bin Card and Store Ledger (June, 2011)
+Distinguish between - (a) Cost accounting and management accounting (June,2011) - (b) Management accounting and financial accounting - (c) Bin Card and Store Ledger (June, 2011)

-- 17. "Management accounting is concerned with accounting information which is useful to management".
-Comment. - 18.
-Explain briefly the role of a management accountant. - 19.
-What are the limitations of management accounting?
-How can these limitations be eliminated? - 20.
-The costing method in which fixed factory overheads are added to inventory is - - (a) Direct costing - (b) Marginal costing - (c) Absorption costing - (d) Activity based costing - 21.
-Re-write the following sentences after filling-in the blank spaces with appropriate word(s)/figure(s) - (b) expenses are excluded from cost.
-(June 2010) - (c) costs are not useful for decision making as all past costs are irrelevant.
-(December, 2010) (Answer: (a) cost centre (b) notional (c) sunk) - 22.
+17. "Management accounting is concerned with accounting information which is useful to management".
+Comment.
+18. Explain briefly the role of a management accountant.
+19. What are the limitations of management accounting?
+How can these limitations be eliminated?
+20. The costing method in which fixed factory overheads are added to inventory is - (a) Direct costing (b) Marginal costing (c) Absorption costing (d) Activity based costing 21.
+Re-write the following sentences after filling-in the blank spaces with appropriate word(s)/figure(s) (a) A responsibility centre in which a manager is accountable for costs only is called (June 2011) (b) expenses are excluded from cost.
+(June 2010) (c) costs are not useful for decision making as all past costs are irrelevant.
+(December, 2010) (Answer: (a) cost centre (b) notional (c) sunk) 22.
 Explain the significance of decision-making costs.
 Briefly explain the various type of costs used by the management in decision-making.
 (June, 2011)